 Many reasons can explain this good performance, and the University of Ljubljana is a primary example to shed light on the dynamics of collaborative research in the country.
-Stemming from the university’s Faculty of Mechanical Engineering efforts, the Research Programme (RP) Power Engineering is a project focused on holistic research activities in the field of sustainable energy management.
+Stemming from the university’s Faculty of Mechanical Engineering efforts, the Research Programme (RP) Energy Engineering is a project focused on holistic research activities in the field of sustainable energy management.

 The RP was first started in 1999, initially for a period of four years, and was then renewed four times until today.
 The idea behind the RP was to develop innovative basic and applied scientific contributions, which could be then implemented in the Slovenian market and society for the benefit of its industry and citizens.
 The nature of the programme is not simply interdisciplinary but also inter-institutional, as the University of Ljubljana has cooperated over the years with leading national and international institutes to carry out its research activities and implement its results.

 The scope of the RP is wide-ranging, addressing multiple R&D activities in energy and process engineering, ranging from design and optimisation of components to optimising energy systems.
 To overcome the barriers preventing research from spilling over to the market, the RP has developed a series of industrial projects that aimed at enhancing innovation both inside and outside the countries involved.
-The projects concerned Slovenian local partners and a constellation of leading international players (among others Akrapovič, Danfoss Trata, Alstom, Philips, and Andino).
+The projects concerned Slovenian local partners and a constellation of leading international players (among others Akrapovič, Danfoss Trata, Alstom, Philips, AVL, and Andino).

 The interaction with industrial partners has proved to be successful for the University of Ljubljana.
 Not only did the researchers involved in the RP applied or gained patent rights for over 30 applications overall, but they also established long-term, stable contacts with the national industrial sector.
 This antecedent is a crucial achievement for any EU country, where the connection between research and industry still struggles to find a common deployment framework.
 The RP also contributed to connecting companies with other companies, not only researchers, increasing the networking activities in the country.
 Examples of the fruitful collaborations are the RP-led developments of two prototypes: